-Elizabeth Enfield is a journalist and regular contributor to national newspapers, magazines and radio, has written three novels and had short stories broadcast on Radio Four and published in various magazines.
-She also teaches for the Arvon Foundation, at various universities and on the Creative Writing Programme in Brighton.
+Lizzie Enfield is a journalist and regular contributor to national newspapers, magazines and radio.
+She has written five novels (the latest two as Elizabeth) one non-fiction title and had short stories broadcast on Radio Four and published in various magazines and anthologies.
+She also teaches creative writing and journalism.

 To order a copy of After Beth click here

 Explores love, loss, and how to live with both tenderly and with great insight — Bethan Roberts, author of ‘My Policeman’

 Life-affirming, tender and wise.
 After Beth is a vivid, often heart-wrenching exploration of grief and how we learn to carry on after the worst has happened.
 Get your tissues at the ready – this book is wonderful — Josie Lloyd, author of the ‘The Cancer Ladies’ Running Club’

 A story of devastating loss, told so keenly and perfectly.
 But it is also a book filled with hope and humanity, showing people in all their wonderful complexity.
 It will stay with me for a very long time — Araminta Hall, author of ‘Perfect Strangers’

 Heartrending in its depiction of a mother grappling her way through her worst nightmare, yet the overriding feeling is one of hope in the transformative powers of love and loss.
 A wonderful novel — Sasha Bates, author of ‘A Grief Companion’